Furlanis/test/SAFIRA.md

         I.e. 2 players, 1 column.
 3 players, 2 columns.

 ---
-PARTY PHASE
+**LONG GAMEPLAY GUIDE**

+**PARTY PHASE**
 Reveal your characters
-Who is Safira, Why did she escape, What does she want to do?
+Each character answers: Who is Safira for you?
+Why did she escape?
+What do you think she wants to do?

 **ADVENTURE PHASE:**